-Review and Take Action to Grant Initial Approval of New Program Sponsors.
-During 2018-19, the Commission's new Initial Institutional Approval (IIA) policy for institutions seeking to become a Commission-approved program sponsor of educator preparation programs in California was in full implementation.
+Review and take action to grant initial approval of new program sponsors.
+During 2018-19, the Commission's new initial institutional approval policy for institutions seeking to become a Commission-approved program sponsor of educator preparation programs in California was in full implementation.
 The requirements for an institution to become a Commission-approved educator preparation program sponsor in California were substantially revised in recent years.
-The IIA process now includes five stages:

-Stage I - Prerequisites;

-Stage II - Eligibility Requirements;

-Stage III - Alignment with all Common Standards and Relevant Preconditions;

-Stage IV - Provisional Approval; and

-Stage V - Full Approval.

-Accreditation 101 sessions (Stage I) for institutions exploring whether to seek IIA to offer an educator preparation program continued to be held throughout 2018-19.
+The Initial Institutional Approval (IIA) process now includes five stages: Stage I - Prerequisties; Stage II - Eligibility Requirements; Stage III - Alignment with all Common Standards and relevant Preconditions; Stage IV - Provisional Approval; and Stage V - Full Approval.
+Accreditation 101 sessions (Stage I) for institutions exploring whether to seek initial institutional approval to offer an educator preparation program continued to be held throughout 2018-19.
 As anticipated, fewer institutions participated in Accreditation 101 due to the fact that many did so in the previous years.
 Accreditation 101 was offered three times in 2018-19.